junxit/us-congress-bills-114/metadata.md

 - 2015-12-15 — On agreeing to the resolution Agreed to by voice vote. (text: CR H9322)
 - 2015-12-15 — Passed/agreed to in House: On agreeing to the resolution Agreed to by voice vote.(text: CR H9322)
 - 2015-12-16 — Received in the Senate.
+- 2015-12-17 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S8830)
+- 2015-12-17 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S8830)